troyth/ooo/NOTES Harman.md

 __Speculative Psychology__
 > Skrbina observes that panpsychism has no need to project special human traits onto rocks and atoms.
 In fact, philosophy needs a more dedicated speculation on the different levels of psyche at different levels of objects: a still nonexistant field that I like to call "speculative psychology".
 (120)

+__Polypsychism__
+> Despite my insistence that panpsychism should not be mocked, I cannot defend its use of the prefix pan-, or "all."
+Hence I will speak of _polypsychism_, in order to stress that the roster of experiencing entities must indeed balloon beyond all previous limits, but without quite extending to _all_ entities.
+(121)